 - They have had unsuccessful traditional bunion removal surgery.

 How Is Minimally Invasive Bunion Surgery Different Than Traditional Surgery?

 Traditional Bunion Surgery

-Traditional bunion surgery is performed using general anesthesia, which means you need to be put to sleep with medications.
-During the procedure, a long incision is made either on top or the side of the first metatarsophalangeal joint (MPJ/MTPJ).
-Afterward, everything between the joint and the skin is reflected, the joint is freed, broken and/or cut and the toe gets realigned.
+They perform traditional bunion surgery using general anesthesia.
+Which means they put you to sleep with drugs.
+During the surgery, they make a long cut either on top or the side of the first toe.
+Then, they cut the bone, and the toe gets realigned.

-After the realignment, internal hardware such as screws, plates, and/or wires are often used to keep the new alignment in place.
-Layers of skin are sewn back, and bondage has to be applied.
-Patients usually need to stay off their feet for a couple of weeks, sometimes for several months.
-Also, physical therapy is often required.
+After the realignment, they insert screws, plates, and/or wires to keep the new alignment in place.
+They sew layers of skin back and wrap the foot in a bandage.
+Patients usually need to stay off their feet for two weeks, sometimes for several months.
+Also, patients will need to have physical therapy.

 Minimally Invasive Bunion Surgery

-Minimally invasive bunion surgery is performed without general anesthesia.
-The anesthesia we use at Northwest Surgery Center is quite similar to the anesthesia you get at your dentist – you are relaxed, you feel no pain, but you aren’t put to sleep.
-We only use three small incisions to fix almost any case of bunions.
+We perform minimally invasive bunion surgery.
+The anesthesia we use at Northwest Surgery Center is similar to the anesthesia you get at your dentist – it relaxes you, you feel no pain.
+But, we will not put you to sleep.
+We only use three small cuts to fix most bunions.

-Your foot isn’t opened or exposed and no internal hardware is needed.
-The doctor wraps up your foot in a soft cast and uses gauze and Coban as “external fixation.”
+We do not open or expose your foot.
+Also, we do not use hardware.
+The doctor wraps up your foot in a soft cast and uses gauze to cover your foot.
 A comfortable, lightweight boot enables you to walk right out of the operating room.
-You are not immobilized and crutches are not necessary for mobility.
-Most patients report no pain at all.
+You can move around and you will not need crutches.
+Most patients do not have pain.

 When is a Good Time to Have Minimally Invasive Bunion Removal Surgery